marghost/localised_wither_remover/README.md

 ## Protected Area Customization

-Take a look at this section if you need to protect other areas or your world, edit the range of the protection or change the world spawn location.
+Take a look at this section if you have custom world spawn coordinates.

-This datapack take for granted that your spawn is located ad x=0 y=64 z=0.
+By default this datapack take for granted that your spawn is located ad x=0 y=64 z=0.
 If you edited this value on your server, you need to modify this datapack to make it compatible and cover your actual spawn.

 ### How to modify Spawn coordinates
 - Unzip this datapack to make the modifications
-- Open .\data\localised_wither_remover\functions\localisedwitherremover.mcfunction
+- Open .\data\localisedwitherremover\functions\localisedwitherremover.mcfunction
 - The spawn coordinate values can be modified by editing line 4 and line 7
 - Drop the edited datapack in the \world\datapack\ directory of your server